instnt-inc/instnt-react-js/README.md

   }
 ```

-## Submit Form to Instnt Using the JavaScript Helper Function
+## Submit Workflow to Instnt Using the JavaScript Helper Function

 ```jsx
 const submitMyForm = () -> {